Informal value transfer system: History

+Mechanism

 The sender gives money to an IVTS agent and their counterpart in the receiver region/country acts as deliverer of this money.
 The sender calls or faxes instructions to his counterpart and the money gets delivered in a matter of a few hours.
 In the past, the message could be delivered using couriers, with men or even animals (such as pigeons).
 Settlements are made either with a private delivery service or wire transfer in the opposite direction.
 Another method of balancing the books is to under-invoice goods shipped abroad, so that the receiver can resell the products at a higher market price.

-Use of IVTS
+Adoption

 IVTS are used by a variety of individuals, businesses, organisations, and even governments to remit funds domestically and abroad.
 Expatriates and immigrants often use IVTS to send money back to their families and friends in their home countries (for workers who worked abroad) or foreign countries (for merchants who need extra money to start a business).
 IVTS operations are also used by legitimate companies, traders, organisations, and government agencies needing to conduct business in countries with basic or no formal financial systems.

 In some countries, IVTS-type networks operate in parallel with formal financial institutions or as a substitute or alternative for them or.
 Besides citizens of the host country, people (legally or illegally) residing in the host country from foreign countries may prefer or need to use IVTS in lieu of formal financial institutions for various reasons as described below: